top of page

 About the Symposium

-The Price of War Symposium is the CERGE-EI Foundation’s flagship annual conference on conflict economics.
-Since its launch in 2022, the event has convened leading economists, policymakers, business leaders, diplomats, and journalists to examine how wars and geopolitical crises reshape economies, societies, and institutions.
+The Price of War Symposium is the CERGE-EI Foundation's flagship annual conference on conflict economics.
+Launched in 2022, the symposium has brought together leading economists, policymakers, business leaders, diplomats, and journalists to examine how war and geopolitical crises reshape economies, societies, and institutions.

-Held yearly in the late autumn in London, the symposium provides an independent platform for evidence-based debate on the costs of conflict, strategies for resilience, and the long-term policy implications for Europe and beyond.
-By bringing together diverse voices from academia, government, media, and the private sector, The Price of War reflects the Foundation’s mission to connect high-quality economic expertise with pressing challenges in our region.
+Held each autumn in London, the symposium provides an independent platform for evidence-based debate on the costs of conflict, strategies for resilience, and the long-term policy implications for Europe and beyond.
+By convening voices from academia, government, media, and the private sector, The Price of War reflects the Foundation's mission to connect high-quality economic expertise with the most pressing challenges facing the region.

 Why it Matters

-The economic impact of war is felt far beyond the battlefield — through disrupted supply chains, financial instability, refugee flows, and the erosion of democratic institutions.
-By hosting this symposium, the Foundation seeks to elevate the role of economic analysis in public debates, inspire new research, and provide practical insights for leaders navigating uncertainty.
+War reshapes economies long after the fighting ends, disrupting supply chains, destabilizing financial systems, driving refugee flows, and undermining democratic institutions.
+Through this symposium, the Foundation seeks to strengthen the role of economic analysis in public debate, catalyze new research, and offer practical guidance for decision-makers facing uncertainty.

 Upcoming Event